 The programme has been jointly developed by a consortium led by the Swiss NGO SolidarMed together with the Swiss TPH, the National University of Lesotho, the Lesotho Ministry of Health, and a community member.
 Further collaborators include the University of Zurich (Department of Informatics) and an eHealth start-up from Lesotho.

 Innovative eHealth-assisted community-based care

-ComBaCaL will train LHWs to provide NCD prevention, screening and diagnosis and evaluate in a large-scale, cluster-randomized trial, what aspects of NCD care can safely and effectively be shifted to LHWs.
-A locally developed eHealth application with smart clinical algorithms will assist LHWs, allow supervision by clinic staff, and efficiently link the data to the health facility.
+ComBaCaL trains LHWs to provide NCD prevention, screening and diagnosis and evaluates in a large-scale, cluster-randomized trial, what aspects of NCD care can safely and effectively be shifted to LHWs.
+A locally developed eHealth application with smart clinical algorithms assists LHWs, allows supervision by clinic staff, and efficiently links the data to the health facility.

 Multidisciplinary implementation research

-A baseline NCD prevalence and morbidity survey will mark the start of the programme, followed by a multi-phase cluster RCT framed by qualitative and health economy research.
-ComBaCaL will offer several junior scientists from Lesotho and Switzerland the opportunity to complete Master and PhD degrees.
+A baseline NCD prevalence and morbidity survey marks the start of the programme, followed by a multi-phase cluster randomized controlled trial framed by qualitative and health economy research.
+ComBaCaL offers several junior scientists from Lesotho and Switzerland the opportunity to complete Master and PhD degrees.
 Thanks to the collaboration between the University of Zurich and the University of Lesotho, the programme also includes capacity building in the field of eHealth.